RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix bug: icon-style templates didn't respect any offset set in the template editor.
-* Fix bug: hotkeys were enabled when typing in GM Note rich text field.

 ## Plans/TODO

 ### Bugs